microsoft/vscode-remote-try-sqlserver/README.md

     - Type the password listed previously
     - The treeview will be populated with Database items.
 For example, you can explore the tables or even select the rows in the `dbo.Users` table created with the SQL Database project at the previous step.

+## Things to try with an Azure Subscription

+This remote container uses the Azure CLI [dev container feature](https://github.com/devcontainers/features), that allows to interact with your Azure subscription.
+Here we will create a new Azure SQL Server and deploy our schema onto it.

+> Note: In this example, we use the Azure CLI to create our Azure resources.
+In a production environment, we would probably rely on Infrastructure tools like [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep).

+1. **Login to your Azure account and create resources**

+    - Open the terminal pane and type `az login --use-device-code`.
+Follow the instructions
+    - Once logged-in, execute `./infrastructure/createAzureSQLServer.sh`
+    - Copy the connection string, this will be necessary in the next step.

+    This script will create an Azure SQL logical server, an Azure SQL Database, and will create a firewall rule opening the traffic to the whole Internet. **You should not use this script for production scenarios**.
+Also, remember to execute the Cleanup step below to avoid excessive billing.

+2. **Prepare database project and deploy it to Azure**

+    - On the primary sidebar (on the left), click on **Database projects** tab.
+    - The _Database Projects_ pane appears.
+The `TryDbProjects` project shows up.
+    - Right click on the project name, and click on **Change target platform**, and select **Azure SQL Database**
+    - You can now deploy the database schema like you've done in the previous example, by using the connection string generated in step 1.

+    Your database schema will be published.
+You can go back on the **SQL Server** Pane to explore it.

+3. Cleanup Azure resources

+    The scripts executed in step 1 creates Azure resources on your subscription.
+This will incurr some billing.
+Once you've finished trying this feature, you can simply delete the created resource group.
+The Azure CLI command to execute is displayed on step 1.
+It looks like `az group delete --name resourceGroup`

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a